MahmoudDodz/FPS-using-Unity/README.md

 ## 🧪 Status

-> ⚠️ This is a prototype or work-in-progress project.
-Not intended for production without further development, polish, and optimization.
+> ⚠️ This is a prototype project.
+It is not intended for production without further development, polishing, and optimization.

-## 📁 Project Structure (Relevant Parts)